 ABOUT

-The Wesleyan University Box Office is open for walk-up and phone sales Monday through Friday from 11am to 3pm.
+The Wesleyan University Box Office is open for walk-up and phone sales every day from 10am to 5pm.

 Brochure